aben20807/vim-commenter/README.md

 " Not keep selected part after commenting by default let g:commenter_keep_select = 0

+" Use block comment by default, if 0 then only use line comment " Note: when using block comment, cannot use this plugin to uncomment let g:commenter_use_block_comment = 1

 " Show the comment information by default let g:commenter_show_info = 1
 ```